continuouscoordination/principles/en/introduction.md

 # Introduction

 **_Continuous Coordination_ is a practice for companies and teams, comprised of seven principles.
 It centers around automated communication loops that proactively collate work artifacts, intent, and progress.
-Continuous Coordination delivers maximum context across teams and companies without sacrificing time for deep work, producing substantial gains in productivity, work quality, and engagement.**
+Continuous Coordination delivers maximum context across organizations without sacrificing time for deep work, producing substantial gains in productivity, work quality, and engagement.**

 At its core, knowledge work is about making decisions.
 From writing code to structuring a marketing campaign to prioritizing a roadmap, knowledge workers need a stream of information — who, what, where, when, and how — to work effectively.
 But making timely and effective decisions also requires *context* — the *why* that drives the work of individuals and the business as a whole.